Bridge over Troubled Water: Reception and legacy

 Chris Charlesworth, author of The Complete Guide to the Music of Paul Simon and Simon & Garfunkel, gave a mixed reception, noting that seven songs ("Bridge over Troubled Water", "El Condor Pasa", "So Long, Frank Lloyd Wright", "The Boxer", "The Only Living Boy in New York", "Bye Bye Love" and "Song for the Asking") were outstanding or good, while the rest, mainly uptempo ones, were for him "throwaway" recordings.
 He was surprised at its success.

 Aftermath

-As was the case during the recordings of Bridge over Troubled Water, both musicians became rather independent.
+After Bridge over Troubled Water, both musicians became more independent.
 Garfunkel took a role in another Mike Nichols film, Carnal Knowledge, in the role of Sandy, for which he later earned a Golden Globe for Best Supporting Actor nomination.
 Filming started in May 1970.
 Meanwhile, Simon taught a one-week songwriting course at New York University, studied music theory and listened to numerous types of music.
 The duo's last performance at that time was in the Forest Hills Stadium on July 18, 1970.
 Simon worked on his second studio (and first post-Simon & Garfunkel) solo album between January and March 1971, which was later released as Paul Simon, while Garfunkel revived his music career with Angel Clare, released in September 1973.